nshitolay/cse-15l-lab-reports/lab4.md

-# Step 1 - ssh into the remote server
+# Step 1 - Log into ieng6

 **What I typed:**